 How to Make Garlic Butter Salmon

-- Season salmon filets with salt and pepper and place them skin side down in a baking dish.
-Drizzle garlic butter over the fish.
+- Season salmon filets and place skin side down in a baking dish.
+Drizzle sauce over the fish.

-- Keep leftover garlic butter salmon in a tightly covered container in the refrigerator for up to four days.
-Reheat in a pan on the stove with a little water until it’s warmed through.
+- Reheat garlic butter salmon in a pan on the stove with a little water or broth until warmed through.
+Short intervals in the microwave also works!

-- Freeze portions in parchment paper and then in zippered bags.
-Salmon will keep up to 6 months this way.
-Thaw in the refrigerator before reheating or topping a salad!
+- Freeze cooked and cooled portions in parchment paper and then in zippered bags.
+Salmon will keep up to 2 months this way.
+Thaw in the refrigerator before reheating, or serve cold over a salad or mixed with mayo in a sandwich.

 Did you make this recipe for Garlic Butter Salmon?
-Be sure to leave a comment and rating below!
+Leave a comment and rating below!

 Garlic Butter Salmon